-CHILD CARE AND PRESCHOOLS: St. Joseph's Montessori Preschool and Kindergarten, 150 Valparaiso Ave., Atherton
+CHILD CARE AND PRESCHOOLS: Sacred Heart Montessori Preschool, 150 Valparaiso Ave., Atherton

 FIRE STATION: 32 Almendral Ave., Atherton

-LOCATION: Alameda de las Pulgas and El Camino Real; Selby Lane and Valparaiso Avenue
+LOCATION: between Alameda de las Pulgas and El Camino Real, from Selby Lane and Stockbridge Avenue to Valparaiso Avenue

-PRIVATE SCHOOLS: St. Joseph's School, 50 Emilie Ave., Atherton; Menlo School, 50 Valparaiso Ave., Atherton; Sacred Heart Prep, 150 Valparaiso Ave., Atherton; Menlo College, 1000 El Camino Real, Atherton
+PRIVATE SCHOOLS: St. Joseph's School, 50 Emilie Ave., Atherton; Menlo School, 50 Valparaiso Ave., Atherton; Sacred Heart Preparatory, 150 Valparaiso Ave., Atherton; Menlo College, 1000 El Camino Real, Atherton

 PUBLIC SCHOOLS: (Eligibility for school districts depends on resident's address)